The Adventures of Debbie Dimples - The UK - England - London - Christmas in the City!

 What I missed out on........

-If I were to take another trip to London, I would like to stay at the Berkeley Hotel or the Sanderson Hotel.
-I would love to have afternoon tea at The Ritz.
-London is also home to a number of famous tourist attractions which I missed out on, such as Windsor Castle and the Harry Potter Warner Bros Tour.
-A good time of year to visit London would be in May during the RHS Chelsea Flower Show to see Chelsea in Bloom, June to attend Royal Ascot for the horse racing, or July to watch the Wimbledon Tennis Tournament.
+If I were to take another winter trip to London, I would like to stay at the St Martins Lane Hotel.
+London is also home to a number of famous tourist attractions which I missed out on, such as Windsor Castle, and the Harry Potter Warner Bros Tour.

 Windsor Castle